The Best Desserts in South Florida

 Our editorial team will take pretty much any opportunity to indulge in dessert.
 So writing an article about the best ones from Delray to Fort Lauderdale seemed like an idea too good to pass up.
 We compared and contrasted cookies, candies and cakes, debated over doughnuts for days and sampled more cupcakes than we could keep track of – all to bring you this list of the 25 best desserts in our area.

 (Editor's Note: Please note this article is from 2015.
-While many of these spots still top our list, please check the restaurant websites for the most up-to-date menu offerings.)
+While many of these spots still top our list, please check our Best Restaurants in Fort Lauderdale websites for the most up-to-date menu offerings.)

 Best Red Velvet Dessert: Café Martorano